Darreh Shahr County: Tourism

 Baba Seifedin Mausoleum is located in the north east of Darreh Shahr, on the outskirts of a hill known as Chahar Taq.
 There are two tombs in the mausoleum without any description on the tombstones.
 There is a small inscription on the top of the entrance door which indicates the date of its repair.
 The materials of the building are stone, gypsum, and brick.
 There are several trees around the mausoleum which are hundreds of years old.

 Tikhan (or Tiqan) is located among the agricultural lands in Jamshid Abad village north east of Darreh Shahr.
 In excavations carried out, 4 levels have been discovered.
 The earthenware objects found in the first floor are simple.
 Moreover, some flint blades and carved stones have been discovered there as well.

 Koozeh Garan Hill is about 5.5 kilometers from Tikhan Hill, and is larger and older than it.
-Its antiquity dates back to the late 3rd millennium BC, but its first floor dates to the Sassanid period.
+Its antiquity dates back to the late 3rd millennium BC, but its first floor dates to the Sasanian era.
 Some colored and engraved earthenware objects have been discovered in the basement of the building, the nature of which suggests the area to have once been involved in pottery production.
 Certain parts of lower floors had been allocated as burial areas.
 The upper graves belong to the Zoroastrian period.

 Cham Namesht Bridge is an 18-arch bridge constructed on the Seymareh river 4 kilometers north of Darreh Shahr facing the Chamkalan village.
-The antiquity of this bridge dates back to the Sassanid period, but it was used for centuries afterward.
-The bridge is directly connected to the remains of the Sassanid monuments in Darreh Shahr.
+The antiquity of this bridge dates back to the Sasanian era, but it was used for centuries afterward.
+The bridge is directly connected to the remains of the Sasanian monuments in Darreh Shahr.

 Bahram-e Choobin Gorge, a narrow and high valley, is one of the most important and strategic points of the region, located in the western side of the Darreh Shahr - Pol Dokhtar road.
-This gorge, which is also called the Bahram Hunting Ground, contains several historical monuments, including the ruins of a Sassanid castle built of stone and gypsum, with stone stairs and four connected water reservoirs (Ab Anbar).
+This gorge, which is also called the Bahram Hunting Ground, contains several historical monuments, including the ruins of a Sasanian castle built of stone and gypsum, with stone stairs and four connected water reservoirs (Ab Anbar).

 Imamzadeh Saleh is located in Majeen Graveyard near Darreh Shahr.
 This quadrangular two-story building has a pyramid shaped dome.
 The main tomb is located on the first floor, which is constructed entirely of brick with a herringbone arch.
 On the second floor, there is a tomb covered with stone, gypsum, and earthenware, dating back to the 15th century (8th century AH).
 Though in disrepair, this and the interior plaster works of the Imamzadeh are unique and counted as worthy vestiges of this period.